N.Y. Rep. George Santos pleads not guilty to federal fraud charges

 Her office aided in the investigation.

-The freshman lawmaker pushed the boundaries of conventional political scandal after his victory in last November's midterms.
-It was revealed that he fabricated most of the persona presented to voters.
+Long before these charges were filed, it was clear the freshman lawmaker had pushed the boundaries of conventional political scandal.
+After his victory in last November's midterms, it was revealed that he fabricated most of the persona presented to voters.

 Santos lied in interviews and campaign documents about his education, his professional accomplishments, his record as a champion volleyball player and his family's experiences in the Holocaust.